The trait theory of leadership is the view that people are born with inherited traits - and that some traits are particularly suited to leadership.

 Changing views

-For many years it has been fashionable to assume that inherited traits were far less important than learned and situational factors in those people fulfilling leadership roles.
+For many years it has been fashionable to discount the trait theory of leadership and to assume that inherited traits were far less important than learned and situational factors in those people fulfilling leadership roles.

 However, the science and study of behavioural genetics is gradually refocusing attention on the fact that far more is to do with our genes and our inherited traits and characteristics than has been assumed or accepted for several decades.